schwilklab/lab-resources/README.md

 ### methods ###

 Experimental methods and protocols.
 See individual files.
-Includes folder for plant identificaiton tools:
+Includes folder for plant identification tools:

 #### plant-id ####